common grape hyacinth

 Key Features

-• Narrow, strap-like green leaves that emerge from the base
+• Narrow, upright, strap-shaped green leaves

 When You’ll See Them